TimByB/HackerHand-Control/README.md

 ######Compiling
-If you want to modify this software, thus having to compile it you must first install the following.
+If you want to modify this software, thus having to compile it, you must first install the following.

 1. [OpenFrameworks v0.84](http://openframeworks.cc/download/)
 2. The required openFrameworks addons